Interviewer: Risa Ohinata Photo: Hiroshi Suganuma

 ──What will you be doing this winter?

-I've been touring around the country in Vector Glide's Glide On Groove (*2) and holding user camps.
-This year, we opened a direct store and online shop (*3), which has made it much easier to guide customers.
-If someone likes a ski at a test ride, they can now purchase it right there and then.
-I've also
+We've been touring the country with Vector Glide's Glide On Groove (*2) and holding user camps.
+This year we opened a directly managed store and an online shop (*3), which has made it much easier to guide customers.
+Customers can now purchase the skis they like at our test ride events right away.
+We've also been

-been running a riding academy for the past 3-4 years, and it's become so popular that when I make information public, reservations fill up within 24 hours.
+running a riding academy for the past 3-4 years, and it's become so popular that reservations fill up within 24 hours of the announcement.

 ──What kind of lessons do you offer at the Riding Academy?